NBISweden/workshop-ngsintro/README.md

 If you are not added as a collaborator, first fork this repo to your account, then clone it locally, make changes, commit, push to your repo, then submit a pull request to this repo.

-<span style="color:#dc3545;">When updating repo for a new course, change `output_dir: XXXX` in `site.yml` as the first thing, so that old rendered files are not overwritten.</span>
+:exclamation: When updating repo for a new course, change `output_dir: XXXX` in `site.yml` as the first thing, so that old rendered files are not overwritten.

 ## Repo organisation

 The source material is located on the *master* branch (default).
 The rendered material is located on the *gh-pages* branch.
 For most part, one only needs to update content in master.
 Changes pushed to the *master* branch is automatically rendered to the *gh-pages* branch.

-<span style="color:#17a2b8;">The first build can take around 30-40 mins depending on the number of R packages.
+:exclamation: The first build can take around 30-40 mins depending on the number of R packages.
 Subsequent builds take about 2-3 minutes since caching is enabled.
 Caches are removed after 7 days of last access.
-A push after that will require a full rebuild.</span>
+A push after that will require a full rebuild.

 For more details about repo organisation, updating and modifying this repo, check out the [template repo](https://github.com/royfrancis/workshop-template-rmd-ga).